Bleeding after sex can be unsettling. How common is it? And when should you seek treatment? We’ll take you through the details.

 This reduction in vaginal secretion can cause more friction during sex and result in injury.

-Somewhere between 10 and 40% of menopausal women experience this — and only around twenty percent of those with symptoms get medical attention.
+Somewhere between 10 and 40% of menopausal women experience this — and only around 20% of those with symptoms get medical attention.

 The bottom line?
 You don’t have to just suffer through this.
 There is help available.

 It’s also important to note that you may experience vaginal dryness before you hit menopause.
 Some possible causes are:

 - Medication that interferes with your estrogen supply

 - Allergens and irritants.
 Heads up — douching may get in the way of your vagina’s flow.

 And this can lead to post-sex bleeding, as too much friction can cause tears within the vaginal tissue.